aaronhuggins/jsvfs/packages/types/README.md

 If you're looking to use `jsvfs`, it's best to start with `@jsvfs/core`.

-This module implements types and interfaces that can be used for developing `jsvfs` itself and adapters for it.
+This module implements types and interfaces that can be used for developing `jsvfs` itself and adapters.

 ## Installation